openshift/enhancements/enhancements/observability/multicluster-observability-addon.md

 The workflow implemented in this proposal enables fleet-wide collection and forwarding of logs and traces as follows:

-1. MCOA is installed by MCO.
+1. When the fleet administrator creates a `MultiClusterHub` resource, then MCOA is installed together with the MCO Operator.
 2. The fleet administrator creates a default `ClusterLogForwarder` stanza in the `open-cluster-management` namespace that describes the list of log forwarding outputs.
 This stanza will then be used as a template by MCOA when generating the `ClusterLogForwarder` instance per managed cluster.
 3. The fleet administrator creates a default `OpenTelemetryCollector` stanza in the `open-cluster-management` namespace that describes the list of trace receivers, processors, connectors and exporters.
 This stanza will then be used as a template by MCOA when generating the `OpenTelemetryCollector` instance per managed cluster.
 4. The fleet administrator creates a default `AddOnDeploymentConfig` resource in the `open-cluster-management` namespace that describes general addon parameters, i.e. operator subscription channel names that should be used on all managed clusters.